-‘Fear The Walking Dead Season 4 Theory: Could The New Antagonist And Daniel Salazar Know Each Other?
+‘Fear The Walking Dead’ Season 4 Theory: Could The New Antagonist And Daniel Salazar Know Each Other?

 Episode 11 of AMC’s Fear the Walking Dead Season 4 saw the introduction of a new antagonist.
 While not named yet, already she is on the trail of Morgan’s new group as they head for Texas.
 But, could this new villain somehow be connected to a past Fear character?
-This new theory says so!
+This new theory says so.

 SPOILER ALERT: This article discusses Episode 11 (titled “The Code”) of AMC’s Fear the Walking Dead Season 4.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.